braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 {% alert important %}
 To prevent breaking production app behavior, feature flag `ID`s must be unique and cannot be modified once created.

-Feature flags are shared across apps within an app group so that different platforms (i.e., iOS/Android/Web) can share references to the same feature.
+Feature flags are shared across apps within an app group so that different platforms (iOS/Android/Web) can share references to the same feature.
 {% endalert %}

 #### Properties {#properties}